 How is the course structured?

-The Brain, Mind and Culture Masterclass runs over a period of two months and consists of A) three pre-webinar podcasts, B) four interactive webinars, and C) an online interactive learning environment, D) an (optional) certification program.
+The Brain, Mind and Culture Masterclass runs over a period of two months and consists of A) three pre-webinar podcasts, B) four interactive webinars, and C) an online interactive learning environment, D) an (optional) certification program with one additional webinar session.

 - The Why of Deep Culture Learning